 People

-With more than 20 years of experience in state and federal courts, Bobby represents pharmaceutical and medical device manufacturers in product liability litigation, particularly in mass tort settings.
+With more than 25 years of experience in state and federal courts, Bobby has represented pharmaceutical and medical device manufacturers in some of the largest mass torts in the last quarter century.

-Bobby has been recognized by Legal 500 (2010–2011) for Product Liability/Mass Tort defense in pharmaceutical and medical device cases.
+In 2021, Bobby was voted by his peers as one of the Best Lawyers in America (Best Lawyers, 2021).
+Bobby has also been recognized by Legal 500 (2010–2011) for Product Liability/Mass Tort defense in pharmaceutical and medical device cases.
 He has also received recognition in Georgia Super Lawyers magazine (2005–2007, 2009).

 Bobby is active in the National Asian Pacific American Bar Association, which awarded him the Daniel K. Inouye Trailblazer Award, NAPABA’s highest honor, in 2002.
-Bobby also received the inaugural Judge Alvin T. Wong Pioneer Award for his leadership in the Georgia APA legal community.
-Within our firm, Bobby has served on the Diversity and Hiring Committees and is the immediate-past Hiring Partner for the Atlanta office.
+Bobby also received the inaugural Judge Alvin T. Wong Pioneer Award from the Georgia Asian Pacific American Bar Association for his leadership in the Georgia APA legal community.
+He is a past co-President of GAPABA and the current Vice President of the GAPABA Law Foundation.
+Within our firm, Bobby has served on the Diversity and Hiring Committees, is the immediate-past Hiring Partner for the Atlanta office, and is on the Associates Committee for the Trial and Global Disputes practice area.
+He is currently one of two partner liaisons for the firm’s Asian Affinity Group.

-Bobby has appeared on panels addressing issues such as the attorney-client privilege, expert witnesses and scientific evidence, diversity, professionalism, and civil procedure; for the last seven years, has been responsible for training the firm’s new attorneys on efficient legal research techniques.
+Bobby has appeared on panels addressing issues such as the attorney-client privilege, expert witnesses and scientific evidence, diversity, professionalism, and civil procedure.
+For more than 15 years, he has been responsible for training the firm’s new attorneys on efficient legal research and time management techniques.
+He is also one of the lawyers in charge of the firm’s Life Sciences Roundtable series, a monthly webinar series featuring topics of interest to healthcare, pharmaceutical, and medical device manufacturers, and also is the editor-in-chief of the firm’s annual Life Sciences CLE catalog.

 J.D., Harvard University, cum laude